Ipotrick/Daxa/wiki/Bindless.md

 ```

 For each image access, the image view ID must be cast to the corresponding GLSL type with Daxa's macros.
 Daxa defines macros for all normal image/texture/sampler types and even for some commonly used extensions like 64 bit images.

+You do NOT need to interact with any binding logic.
+No descriptor sets, descriptor layouts, pipeline layouts binding, set numbers or shader reflection.
+Daxa Ddes all the descriptor management behind the scenes.

+When an image or image view is created, the image views are immediately added to the bindless table.
+When an image (-view) gets destroyed it is removed from the table.
+Note that resource desctruction is deferred to the end of all currently running gpu work, so you do not need to write a zombie queue or similar in most cases.

 ## Buffers In Daxa